SOERGI/st-heroku-backend/api-impl/README.md

 * Maven dependency graph `mvn dependency:build-classpath`

 ## Next steps
-* add a basic webapp as subproject and generate the client REST models into it
-* use json instead of yaml?
-* add some data we can query
 * write a rest endpoint to query data
 * write a rest endpoint to insert data
+* add some data we can query

 ## Decisions
 * How to split the git repos for frontend/backend/generated code: